Home » For professionals

 There is currently limited data on the incidence, causes, long-term implications, or best practice for managing people with breathing difficulties post-COVID.
 Working with partners we have curated the most relevant guidance and will continue to update.

-To ensure we are signposting to the latest and most relevant clinical guidance for post-COVID breathing difficulties, we are looking for feedback from those providing care to those with potential post-COVID breathing difficulties and associated professional bodies.
-Please email us.
+To ensure we are signposting to the latest and most relevant clinical guidance for post-COVID breathing difficulties, we are looking for feedback from those providing care, as well as associated professional bodies.
+Please email us suggestions of resources we can add.

 If you would like to discuss embedding any of the below guidance into care pathways for post-COVID breathing difficulties, please email us.